noaleon/m2-project/Readme.md

 ## Backlog

-- Confirmation.hbs
-  Summary of product
-  Confirmation button

 - User profile
-  Wishlist
-  Check who is renting my game in the games list
-  Who favorited the games posted
+  List of favorited projects

-- Success
+- Artist profile
-  Contact button besides the 'go home' to call the other user
+  List of favorited projects
+  Like count
+  Check who liked your projects

-- Homepage
+- Explore
-  Filter part on the search
+  Filter by Artist's name
+  Filter by Location
+  Filter by Skills

 ## Links